Why we do it?

 Lily returned to London and set about creating a project that would allow young people in the UK to benefit from the same principles.
 The idea was to use financial services as a practical learning tool, encouraging young people to take the responsibility of helping themselves and the wider community.
 The central ethos was to get young people involved in all stages of project development and delivery.

 Lily met Michael Norton OBE who was the catalyst to make her ideas a reality.
 Michael has started a wealth of youth led programmes, including the youth led grant scheme YouthBank.
 Together they created MyBnk.

 In 2007 Lily and a group of young people in Tower Hamlets created the first MyBnk-in-a-Box branch.
-Since then we have reached 160,000 young people in over 750 schools and youth organisations, new programmes are being launched and developed, and franchises are going live in the UK and abroad.
+Since then in the UK we have reached 220,000 young people in over 1,000 schools and youth organisations and new programmes are being launched and developed.
+We have also trained international organisations to deliver our workshops.

 In 2016/17, we had the privilege of working directly with 26,122 young people across the youth sector.